Nonconcave Robust Utility Maximization under Projective Determinacy: Setting and main result

 \subsection{Application}

-Note that the strategy $\phi^{*,x}$ belongs to $\Phi$ but may fail to be admissible.
+The strategy $\phi^{*,x}$ obtained in Theorem \ref{optimality_pp_pj} (i) belongs to $\Phi$, but may fail to be admissible.
 This is not specific to our quasi-sure setting.
-Already in \citep[Theorem 2.7]{ref2_pj} or \citep[Theorem 1]{ref7_pj}, one has to assume that $\phi^{*,x}$ is admissible in order to be optimal (see \citep[Remark 15]{ref7_pj}).
-Interestingly, we see that if $\phi^{*,x}$ is admissible and if $V_T^{x,\phi^{*,x}}(\w^T)$ does not belong to the set of discontinuity of $U(\w^T,\cdot)$, then $\phi^{*,x}$ is a solution of \eqref{RUMP_pj}.
-The condition that $\phi^{*,x}\in \Phi(x,U,\mathcal{Q}^T)$ is obviously not easy to verify and we would like to check that Theorem \ref{one_step_strategy_pj} applies for a concrete, broad class of market models and random utility functions.
-For that, we first define some sets of random variables which are integrable enough.\\
+Already in \citep[Theorem 2.7]{ref2_pj} or \citep[Theorem 1]{ref7_pj}, one had to assume that $\phi^{*,x}$ is admissible in order to be optimal (see \citep[Remark 15]{ref7_pj}).
+If $\phi^{*,x}$ is admissible and if $V_T^{x,\phi^{*,x}}(\w^T)$ does not belong to the set of discontinuity of $U(\w^T,\cdot)$, then $\phi^{*,x}$ is a solution of \eqref{RUMP_pj}.
+The condition that $\phi^{*,x}\in \Phi(x,U,\mathcal{Q}^T)$ is obviously not easy to verify.
+However, we prove below that Theorem \ref{one_step_strategy_pj} applies to a broad class of market models and random utility functions.
+For that, we first define some sets of random variables that are integrable enough. \begin{definition} Fix $0\leq t\leq T$ and $P\in\mathfrak{P}(\Omega^t)$.